 Not surprisingly, the derivation is from the French, “to save.”

-Personally, I consider the destruction of a historic building, by Mother Nature, Father Time, or the hand of Man to be a crushing calamity & I have spent my adult life trying to get people to understand their value.You can read my story here.
+Personally, I consider the destruction of a historic building, by Mother Nature, Father Time, or the hand of Man to be a crushing calamity & I have spent my adult life trying to get people to understand their value.
+Read my story here.

-There are so many arguments against it financially, culturally & aesthetically that it both puzzles & pains me that our built heritage is destroyed so casually.
-Whether by neglect, natural disaster or ignorance & short-sighted greed, the stories of our communities are turned to rubble & to dust.
+There are so many arguments against annihilating our built heritage financially, culturally & aesthetically that it both puzzles & pains me that our it is destroyed so casually.
+Whether by neglect, natural disaster or ignorance & short-sighted greed, the stories of our communities are lost forever, turned to rubble & to dust.

 Making lemonade, making “a bad situation better,” out of this sour mess, are those who are involved in architectural salvation.
 Architectural salvage involves carefully removing materials from a historic (or even a newer) structure that is going to be remuddled or completely destroyed.
 Instead of ruining these materials, & sending them to the landfill, salvagers give them a new life.
-Here’s a page of recommended by my Facebook followers outlets all over the U.S.
+Here’s a page of them, recommended by my Facebook followers outlets all over the U.S.

 ARCHITECTURAL SALVAGE IS GREEN

-My buddy, Doc, of Doc’s Architectural Salvage and Reclamation Service, outside of Nashville, who provided me with all these gorgeous images, (including the PG one, is a master of the art.
+My buddy, Doc, of Doc’s Architectural Salvage and Reclamation Service, outside of Nashville, who provided me with all these gorgeous images, is a master of the art.
 His well-ordered, abundantly stocked shop, Architectural Salvation is 38,000 sq. ft. of fine salvaged materials from homes, churches & commercial buildings & even ships.
 He & his crew have meticulously extracted these items from doomed structures, hauled them to his shop, cleaned & repaired them & offer them for sale to those who understand & appreciate their value.

 I’m not going to try to ‘splain about Doc or Doc’s Architectural Salvation to you here when his website & social media do a good job of it.
 However, in the interest of full disclosure, Doc allows me to use his images for my blog & social media & buys me tacos when I visit him for the mention.
 I love tacos.